igbatov/sci-map/README.md

 # Concept
-"Organize people to solve hard problems"
+Slogan - "only meaningful work".

 Wikipedia, quora and stackoverflow are great at subjects where the answer is known.
-But think about such hard questions as "How can one extend his healthy life", "How to end the war between countries ...", "How to make country ... democratic", "How to create consciousness" and so on
-- nobody knows the exact answer.
+But think about such hard questions as "How one can extend healthy life", "How to end the war between countries ...", "How to create consciousness" and so on - nobody knows the exact answer.
-At best, we will get a vague general advices.

-However, what we should get is several viable and testable hypotheses (each with doable and measurable steps) with well organized groups of enthusiasts around them participating through volunteering, research group contacts, job offers, double-blind experiment participation, crowdfunding etc.
+Instead of vague general answers, it would be better to see several clear, viable and testable hypotheses, each with doable and measurable steps.
+As well as contacts of well organized testing-groups of enthusiasts around these hypotheses with clear current status and current needs of the project.
+The goal of the project is to make any kind of help needed to the testing-group easy - volunteering, equipment leasing, full-time job, specialist contacts, double-blind experiment participation, crowdfunding etc.

 # How to build such platform?
 It seems that we should
-1) attract specialists to formulate viable hypothesis (as possible solutions) to the problem (for some problems maybe event enthusiasts is enough)
+1) attract specialists to formulate viable hypothesis (as possible solutions) to the problem (though for some problems maybe even non-specialists is enough)
 2) attract enthusiasts that are willing to somehow take part in hypothesis testing
-3) collectively formulate the way we can involve enthusiasts to test hypothesis
-4) do the steps to make the test, work on mistakes, iterate
+3) attract groups that are willing to test hypothesis and ready to track its current status

 What can attract specialists?
-It seems they like conferences (i.e. sharing new knowledge and contacts) and maybe new job opportunities.
+It seems they like sharing knowledge in a field and maybe looking for new job opportunities.
-Some of them like writing blog posts, books and videos making their knowledge popular.

-What can attract enthusiasts?
-It seems they like knowledge presented in accessible, popular way (like PBS Space Time youtube channel).
+What can attract non-specialist enthusiasts?
+It seems they like knowledge presented in accessible, popular way (like "PBS Space Time" or "Domain of Science" youtube channels for example).

-If we create rules that will bring easily explorable information and connections (like Google Maps, for example) with emphasize on necessarily formulation of viable hypothesis as possible solutions (with arguments why it is viable) and steps to be taken to test them it seems such platform can do the trick.
+If we create community and rules that will deliver easily explorable information and connections (in a from of something like Google Maps, for example) with emphasize on necessarily formulation of viable hypothesis as possible solutions (with arguments why it is viable) and steps to be taken to test them with current actual status of research

-# Old concept
-To attract specialists who can formulate viable hypothesis we want to present the most deep and profound knowledge up to date.
-The slogan is "Find only those of fundamentally importance".

-This is what distinguishes us from Google or Wikipedia.
-At the time I write this words "symmetry in physics" in Google gives many incredibly useful pieces of information.
-Books, articles, videos, courses and so on.
-But then it is your job to filter out unnecessary ones and somehow connect the rest to create holistic view.
-We think that after one does this job manually she can share this to others - the goal is to construct picture from the most profound pieces.

-We are to create framework for crowdsources-based map of scientific knowledge that is driven by rules that will give rise to structured and profound content.

-Specific rules that define how sci-map should be organized is defined by community.
-Below is an up-to-date formulation of these rules.
+- it seems such platform can do the trick.

 # Rules
 First draft is based on concept of [Zettelkasten](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125)